jupyter-naas/awesome-notebooks/README_template.md

 ### Step 1: Create or Select an Issue

 Identify or propose an issue you wish to work on.
 It could be a snippet of Python code, an API integration with a tool you are using, or an automation leveraging existing templates with our scheduler, asset, or webhook features.
-Before you begin working on it, prepare the issue:
+Before you start working on a task, it's important to properly prepare the issue:

-- Ensure the description is clear.
+- Make sure the description is clear and concise.
 - Tag yourself in the Assignees section.
-- Change the status to 'In Progress' in the Projects section/Community Roadmap.
-- Create a branch in the Development section.
+- Create a new branch from the Issue in the Development section.

+If the Issue is already created, mentionned @FlorentLvr or @srini047 in a comment to be assign to the Issue.

+If it's your first contribution, we will review your application (Pre-requisites) and you will receive an email inviting you to join our team!

 ### Step 2: Technical Setup